ReturnsAPI/ReturnsAPI/core/Tasks.md

     v Solution: On getting method from struct, auto"bind" the struct to self/other of the wrapper
 - Change Hook to take in gm.constants instead of strings (maybe)
 - Figure out every Callback arg, and also write if it runs for host-only, etc.
+- In docs, also write list of general variables for instances, etc.
+    - Also list useful GM functions
 - Classes
     v Equipment
     - Achievement